5 Things to Know About Stone Mountain

 Restored historical buildings from around Georgia are situated in the Historic Square at Stone Mountain Park.
 Check out the working garden and cookhouse on a self-guided tour and learn more about the lifestyle and habits of 18th and 19th century Georgians.
 Don’t miss the Farmyard, where kids interact with animals and their trainers, who explain the roles livestock played in the early years of the state.

-This classic show, an Atlanta tradition, runs April-November.
-A nighttime activity for families features high-quality animation, music, water effects, drones, and lots of lasers!
+This classic show, an Atlanta tradition, is a nighttime activity for families featuring high-quality animation, music, water effects, drones, fireworks and lots of lasers! $20 per square.